A5873/PhantomGuard/README.md

 - **Real-time System Monitoring**: Continuous monitoring with customizable alerting and automated response capabilities
 - **Multi-platform Support**: Compatible with Linux, macOS, and Windows environments
 - **Performance Optimization**: Configurable resource usage with Rust-accelerated components for high-performance environments
+- **Dual Implementation**: Core functionality in Python with complementary shell scripts for Linux system analysis and standalone operation

 ## Implementation